 Method 1 of 2

-Step 3: To change the current screen resolution, click on the drop-down box located under Resolution (see picture) to view all supported resolutions, and click on one of the listed resolutions to select it, and then click Apply button.
+Step 2: To change the current screen resolution, click on the drop-down box located under the Display resolution section (see picture) to view all supported resolutions, and click on one of the listed resolutions to select it.

-NOTE: We recommend you select the recommended screen resolution unless you want to run a game or software at lower or higher resolution.
+We recommend you select the recommended screen resolution unless you want to run a game or software at a lower or higher resolution.

 Step 4: You’ll see the following screen with fifteen seconds to confirm the new resolution.
-To set the new resolution, simply click Keep changes button.
-And if you find that the new resolution isn’t perfect, click Revert button to restore the previous screen resolution.
+To set the new resolution, click the Keep changes button.
+And if you find that the new resolution isn’t perfect, click the Revert button to restore the previous screen resolution.

 Another way to change resolution in Windows 10

 For NVIDIA and Intel graphics only

 Step 1: Right-click on desktop and then click NVIDIA Control Panel.
 If you have Intel graphics, you’ll see Graphics Properties option.

 Step 2: Once NVIDIA Control Panel is launched, in the left-pane (see picture), click Change resolution to view your current resolution as well as available resolutions.
 Select an available resolution and then click the Apply button.